 Quickly gaining a reputation for their split-second stopwatches, Tag Heuer is chosen in 1920, 1924, and 1928 as the official stopwatch of the Olympic Games.
 This helped to establish the brand as a sports watch.
-Much of the current line hold the names related to sports, such as the Aquaracer, the Formula 1, the Professional Golf Watch, the Monaco, and the Carrera series.
+Much of the current line hold the names related to sports, such as the Aquaracer, the Professional Golf Watch, and the Monaco.
 In 1934, Tag Heuer takes part for the first time in the Basel Watch Making Fair.
-With strong advertisement in the late 30's, the company climbs the ranks even higher.
-In 1945 General Eisenhower buys a Tag Heuer Chronograph and Tag watches continues to be bought and worn by elites in the years to come.
+With strong advertisement in the late 1930's, the company climbs the ranks even higher.
+In 1945 General Eisenhower buys a Tag Heuer Chronograph and Tag watches continue to be bought and worn by elites all over the world.